moritz-reclaire/AppleDeviceMediaGenerator/readme.md

 ## Tips
 - Make sure the video you are using roughly matches the aspect-ratio of the target device.
 Otherwise large areas are cropped to fill the screen while keeping the aspect-ratio.
 - For native compatibility with keynote, the output is encoded with Apple ProRes 4444.
 Keep this in mind, because file sizes can get very big.
-You can balance file size and quality with the `--width` option.
+You can balance file size and quality with the `--width` option or add a background with `-background`.
 - When using a prebuilt binary you may have to grant access in system settings
 <div style="display: flex; justify-content: center; gap: 1rem; margin-inline: 1rem;">
     <div><img src="readme/alert.png" alt="alert"/> </div>